 The ISE Series of Intrinsically Safe Relays provide a safe and reliable method to control a single load (motor starters, relays, etc.) with a single input device switches, sensors, etc.) located in a hazardous area.

 Timer relays provide simple time-based control, with multiple modes and adjustable timing ranges, discrete outputs, and a mechanical or electronic display.
-A variety of timers are available from well-known industry brands, such as Fuji, Dold, Murrelektronik and Koyo.
-Also available are multi-function digital counters/timer/tachometer with digital displays that are easy to configure and connect.
+A variety of timers are available from well-known industry brands, such as Fuji, Dold, Murrelektronik, Koyo and AutomationDirect's own ProSense line..
+Also available are multi-function digital counters/timer/tachometers with digital displays that are easy to configure and connect.

 Industrial timer relays start at